The quality of the products is the first rule of business that is accomplished in:

 - Pack the products in bulk immediately after tests are performed.

-- Package in bottles and blisters tablets, capsules and liquids according to current sanitation and food safety regulations.
+- Package tablets, capsules and liquids in bottles and blisters according to current sanitation and food safety regulations.

 - Pack products in a way that reduces light, heat and humidity damage as much as possible.

-- Use appropriate containers.
+- Use appropriate cases.

 - Periodically check the product’s characterizing ingredients in order to ensure that they’re effective until the end of their shelf life.

-- Keep inventory with a sophisticated computer system, which allows stocks to be thoroughly checked which helps ensure that offered products are always fresh.
+- Keep inventory with a sophisticated computer system, which allows stocks to be thoroughly checked, which helps ensure that offered products are always fresh.

 - Always implement and update appropriate safety procedures by using the principles on which the system of hazard tests and critical control points are based.